Is Your Faith A Noun Or A Verb?

 These things were a blessing because I was able to share Jesus Christ with doctors, nurses, and staff.
 Persons that I otherwise would not have had audience with – several of whom received the message of Christ I shared.
 They were also a blessing, because of what I experienced God do.
 Add to that, He has placed a testimony in my heart and mouth.

 I’m not patting myself on the back.
 I’m saying that my willingness to embrace the Word of God in toto made it impossible for me to doubt His promises.
-Through it all, including right now, I have had a peace and an assurance that I cannot explain, because it doesn’t come from my strength, it comes from He who dwells within me.
+Through it all, including right now, I’ve had a peace and an assurance that I cannot explain, because it doesn’t come from my strength, it comes from He who dwells within me.

 For me faith isn’t a thing; it is an action.
 “The scripture says we walk by faith, not by sight.”
 (2 Corinthians 5:7 KJV)